briandfoy/briandfoy.github.io/_posts/2020-06-23-quake-s-fast-inverse-square-algorithm.md

 }
 {% endhighlight %}

 Here's a discussion of it on YouTube, and mostly what I'm about to write.
-Wikipedia explains it, for I found it's discussion very dense and convoluted.
+Wikipedia explains it, for I found its discussion very dense and convoluted.
 I think this YouTube video does a much better job, but there were times he asks the viewer to work it out for themselves.
 So, that's what I'm here to do.
 Plenty of people have written about this before, and you won't find anything new here.

 <div class="youtube">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/p8u_k2LIZyo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 The algorithm plays various clever, deep-magic tricks with bits to make everything work out.

 First, notice that `i` is a long and that `y` is float.
 Each is 32 bits, but the computer uses those bits differently.
-Notice that the code puts the value in `number` in `y`, a `float`, but then translate it to a `long`.
+Notice that the code puts the value in `number` in `y`, a `float`, but then translates it to a `long`.

 The rest of the magic comes from knowing things about the bit patterns and messing with those.
 Reading [What Every Computer Scientist Should Know About Floating-Point Arithmetic](https://docs.oracle.com/cd/E19957-01/806-3568/ncg_goldberg.html) may be helpful here, but it's far more than you need.
 Here's what a IEEE 754 float looks like:

     sign   exponent (E) mantissa (M)
     0      00000000     00000000000000000000000

 The exponent is signed to give us values from -127 to 128, and the mantissa is a value between 1 and 2 (because, in binary exponential notation, the leading one is assumed: it's the only possible non-zero value).

 For some value, the bit pattern is $2^{23}E$ (to shift the exponent into the right place) added to whatever is in $M$.
 That's $2^{23}E+M$.
 That's just to make the right sequence of bits appear, manually, without something else constructing that for us.

 The actual number works out to be: